gouherdanish/gouherdanish.github.io/_posts/2024-10-18-container-registry.md

 tags: ["Software Development"]
 ---

-A container registry is a repository—or collection of repositories—used to store and access container images
+A container registry is a repository or collection of repositories used to store and access container images

 ---